-The Federation offers pastoral support through our Thrive approach for children who may be encountering emotional difficulties, starting with the universal practices offered to children in class.
+The Ted Wragg Trust (TWT) offers pastoral support through our relational approach for children who may be encountering emotional difficulties, starting with the universal practices offered to children in class.
 This is further supported through a comprehensive curriculum for children's spiritual, moral, social and cultural development.

-We use a Thrive approach to support children's emotional needs.
-We have three trained Thrive practitioners working in our school.
-Our Positive Behaviour Management Policy, which includes guidance on expectations, rewards and sanctions is followed consistently by all staff.
+We use our relational approach to support children's emotional needs.
+All of our staff receive our Positive Behaviour Management Policy, which includes guidance on expectations, rewards and sanctions is followed consistently by all staff.